A roller coaster fanatic's 10 picks for 2017

 "They are also opening another coaster this year called Wild Waves that is smaller and actually wraps around the GaleForce coaster.
 It should be pretty cool!"

-Wave Breaker: The Rescue, SeaWorld San Antonio, Texas
+Wave Breaker: The Rescue Coaster, SeaWorld San Antonio, Texas

 Inspired by "Sea Rescue," the SeaWorld children's program on ABC, Wave Breaker: The Rescue Coaster features jet ski-style cars racing across the water to rescue animals in trouble.